 To get started you clone the repo and run

 Once you reach the web setup GUI you can click through it using the default values.
-To connect to the vagrant machine you can run
+To

-vagrant ssh ubuntu-trusty in the libretime
+vagrant ssh ubuntu-xenial in the libretime

 ||Install on Ubuntu Xenial Xerus.|

-||Experimental install on 7.3 with native systemd support and activated SELinux.
+||Extremely experimental install on 7.3 with native systemd support and activated SELinux.
 Needs manual intervention due to Liquidsoap 1.3.3.|

 If anything fails during the initial provisioning step you can try running

 to re-run the installer.